ctesta01/covid.gradient.estimation/README.md

-exploratory data analyses, with `04`, `05` main analyses for the non-spatial modeling results, `06` and `07` supplementary analyses meant to inform the spatial modeling approach, and `08` exploratory data analysis to illustrate the importance of taking spatiotemporal autocorrelation into account.
+exploratory data analyses, with `04`, `05` main analyses for the non-spatial modeling results, `06` and `07` supplementary analyses meant to inform the spatial modeling approach, and `08` exploratory data analysis to illustrate the importance of taking spatiotemporal autocorrelation into account. `09` includes the code to run the models which assess the association of varying county-level covariates and COVID-19 mortality after taking into account a spatiotemporal latent surface. `10` contains the code necessary to generate the figure illustrating how spline basis functions are used in a GAM.

 ```
 analysis